catoni0/vrmod-x64/README.md

 **The projects is reorganized and contains works of various authors:**

-Cats - original VRmod creator
+Catse - original VRmod creator

-Pescorr - semiofficial VRmod creator, melee, hostler (I used the code to drop the weapons on release) Wheatley126 - VRmod-Plus
+Pescorr - semiofficial VRmod creator, melee, hostler (I used the code to drop the weapons on release)

+Wheatley126 - VRmod-Plus

-Hugo - manual pickup,simple hand physics and hl2 weapon replacer Arctic - ArcVR
+Hugo - manual pickup,simple hand physics and hl2 weapon replacer

+Arctic - ArcVR

 Might be more, contact me to be included